Structural Relaxation of Materials with Spin-Orbit Coupling: Analytical Forces in Spin-Current DFT: Results and Discussion

+We discuss the numerical accuracy of the analytical forces relative to numerical ones on a simple model system: a periodic 1D chain of H$_2$Po$_2$ units.
+We discuss the effect of SOC on structural parameters of the I$_2$ molecule, I$_2$ orthorhombic molecular crystal, and Caesium triiodide orthorhombic crystal.
+The effect of renormalization of the electron-electron interaction through SOC-induced spin-currents is quantified.

-\section{Numerical Validation on a Model System}
+\subsection{Numerical Validation on a Model System}

-To validate our approach for computation of analytical gradients of the total energy, and demonstrate its high numerical accuracy, we perform calculations on a model system, represented by the infinite chain of H$_2$Po$_2$.
-This system was chosen based on the large contribution of SOC to the gradient.
-We compare the analytical gradient against computations from finite differences of the total energy.
-The employed geometry for the H$_2$Po$_2$ chains, as well as the values of the finite difference coefficients are provided in the supp. mat.
+To validate our approach for computation of analytical gradients of the total energy in SCDFT, and demonstrate its high numerical accuracy, we perform calculations on a model system represented by the infinite 1D chain of H$_2$Po$_2$.
+This system is chosen based on the very large contribution of SOC to the forces.
+We compare the analytical cell gradient against numerical computations from finite differences of the total energy.
+The employed geometry for the H$_2$Po$_2$ chain, as well as the values of the finite difference parameters are provided in the ESI.
+We present such comparison in Table \ref{tab:h2po2_numana} for two types of GKS calculations: exact exchange approximation (EXX) and LDA.
+The computed analytical cell gradient $G_a$ is 5.861 $\times 10^{-2}$ for EXX and 5.826 $\times 10^{-2}$ Hartree/bohr for LDA.
+The total SOC contribution to the cell gradient $G_a^\textup{SOC}$ amounts to 5.265 $\times 10^{-3}$ and 7.628 $\times 10^{-3}$, respectively.
+Thus, the effect of SOC on the cell gradient is of the order of 10-15\%.

-HF and LDA results are provided in Table \ref{tab:h2po2_numana}.
-The computed analytic gradients are 5.861 $\times 10^{-2}$ and 5.826 $\times 10^{-2}$ Hartree/bohr, respectively, of which 5.265 $\times 10^{-3}$ and 7.628 $\times 10^{-3}$ are contributed by SOC.
-Differences w.r.t. a finite difference computation, employing a one-sided, two-point (2O) formula are on the order of $10^{-4}$ a.u., being around one order of magnitude smaller than the contribution from SOC to the gradient.
-These differences are improved to $10^{-5}$ a.u. (in the case of LDA) and $10^{-6}$ a.u. (in the case of HF) when two- or four-point central finite differences (2C and 4C) are employed.
-Smaller differences are obtained in the case of HF, wherein the implementation is fully analytical (aside from integration over the first Brillouin zone, as well as diagonalization of the secular GKS equation).
-In contrast, the LDA computation contains an additional numerical step, being the integration of the exchange-correlation energy-density and potential over the direct-space unit-cell volume.
-In this case, imperfect cancellation of errors in the numerical quadrature worsens the agreement.
+Different numerical finite difference schemes are used to compare the analytical forces with: a two-point, one-sided formula (2O), a two-point, two-sided formula (2T), and a four-point, two-sided formula (4T).
+Differences between the analytical force and the numerical one are already on the order of $10^{-4}$ a.u. when the simplest 2O formula is used (i.e. being around one order of magnitude smaller than the SOC contribution to the gradient).
+These differences are further reduced to $10^{-5}$ a.u. (in the case of LDA) and even $10^{-6}$ a.u. (in the case of EXX) when more robust 2T or 4T numerical schemes are used, thus demonstrating the high numerical accuracy of our analytical approach to energy gradients within the SCDFT.
+A better agreement is obtained in the case of EXX, wherein the implementation is fully analytical (aside from integration over the first Brillouin zone, as well as diagonalization of the secular GKS equation).
+In contrast, the LDA computation contains an additional numerical step: the integration of the xc energy-density and potential over the direct-space unit-cell volume.
+In this case, imperfect cancellation of errors in the numerical quadrature slightly worsens the agreement.